sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 In the middle pane under the Basic SAML configuration section, click the Edit button.
 ![Edit SAML config](images/07.jpeg)

-In the Basic SAML Configuration section, configure the Snowflake URL your users use to access your Snowflake account.
-This can be found in your url when you log into snowflake.
-An example can be seen below that comes from ``AWS US West (Oregon)``.
+ Next we'll want to get our Snowflake [account identifier]().
+An example can be seen below that comes from ``AWS US West (Oregon)`` or you can use this chart (ADD ANNOTATION HERE).
 ![Snowflake URL](images/10.png)

 !!! warning
     If you format your URL incorrectly the SSO login will not work.
 Please read the [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier#non-vps-account-locator-formats-by-cloud-platform-and-regionr) documentation to learn how to format your URL based on your snowflake service provider and location.

-Next take your snowflake account url and enter it into the basic saml configuration in the format shown.
+In the Basic SAML Configuration section, configure the Snowflake URL your users use to access your Snowflake account and also again but follow it with ``/fed/login``.
 ![Edit SAML config](images/08.jpeg)

 Click save and go back to the application's SAML-based Sign-on page, scroll down to the SAML Certificates section.
 Click Download to download the Federation Metadata XML.